dev-KauhanMelo/dev-KauhanMelo/README.md

 ### [Ata Digital](https://github.com/dev-KauhanMelo/sistema-ata-etepd) · digital attendance for class representatives

-Replaces the paper attendance book.
+Designed to replace the paper attendance book.
 Two representatives per class mark attendance from their phones, with searchable history and auditable corrections.

 Most of the work here was in the business rules rather than the code.
 Attendance is recorded per day, not per lesson.
 Every tap saves immediately, so a dropped connection or a handover between the two representatives resumes exactly where it left off.
 After finalising, there's a twenty-minute free edit window before the session locks.
 Late arrivals and early departures stay editable all day regardless of the lock, always timestamped and attributed.
 The calendar view is derived, never destructive: no attendance record is ever deleted.

 Persistence is local-first behind a services layer, with a Prisma schema already written for the eventual Postgres migration.
-Deliberate: the school needed something working now, and the screens don't care where the data lives.
+That way v1 is demonstrable without provisioning anything, and the screens don't care where the data lives when it moves.

+This one is built but not adopted.
+Attendance records are an official school instrument, so putting it into real use is a decision for internal bodies rather than for me, and I'd rather say that plainly than imply otherwise.

 **Stack:** React · Vite · Tailwind · Prisma schema · local-first services layer